The five British golfers who have topped the world golf rankings

 Ian Woosnam (50 weeks)

-The Welshman was a regular fixture in the top 10 of the world rankings as he won five times in 1990, and his took that form into the following year with two more victories in his first three starts of 1991.
+The Welshman was a regular fixture in the top 10 of the world rankings as he won five times in 1990, and he took that form into the following year with two more victories in his first three starts of 1991.

 Woosnam then snatched the world No 1 berth away from Faldo as well as succeeding the Englishman as Masters champion following a thrilling final-round battle with Jose Maria Olazabal and Tom Watson at Augusta National.